Home & Commercial Services industry icon

 Is RestoPros a good franchise to own?

 Whether RestoPros is a good franchise depends on your goals, experience, and local market.
 Key factors from the 2025 FDD: RestoPros operates 93 locations, received a legal risk score of 78/100, a training and support score of 54/100.
-The franchisor does not disclose financial performance data.
+Financial performance data is disclosed in Item 19.
 Prospective franchisees should review the full Franchise Disclosure Document and consult with a franchise attorney before making any investment decision.

 Is a RestoPros franchise worth the investment?

 The value of a RestoPros franchise investment depends on factors such as location, operator experience, and market demand.
 The initial investment ranges from $143,600 to $287,000.
+RestoPros disclosed average gross sales of $1,336,629 in 2025.
 The system reported 5 terminated units in 2025.
 Franchise investments carry inherent risk, and prospective buyers should conduct thorough due diligence before committing capital.

 What is the failure rate of RestoPros franchises?